 Children under the age of 18 are required to have additional documents with them.
 See more about Botswana travel requirements for minors.

-All visitors to Botswana over the age of 9 years (except from SADC states) are required to pay a tourism levy on arrival.
+All visitors to Botswana over the age of 9 years (except from SADC states) ma soon be required to pay a tourism levy on arrival.
 Click here to read more about the Tourism Development Levy.

 Botswana requires visitors who have been to high risk yellow-fever countries to provide a vaccination certificate upon entry into the country.
 If you do not live or have not visited a yellow fever zone, you do NOT need to produce a yellow fever certificate.
 For more information about countries that are considered high-risk areas, please visit our Yellow Fever page.